Compensation policy

 • Equality Act 2010

-• The Data Protection Act 2018 / General Data Protection Regulation (GDPR)
+• The Data Protection Act 2018/General Data Protection Regulations (GDPR)

 12 - Review

 This document will be reviewed annually, or sooner if significant changes occur in the relevant legal or operational landscape.
-The review cycle for this policy will include feedback from the Resident Board Partnership (RBP) and will be approved by the Customer Operations Director.
+The review cycle for this policy will include feedback from the Resident Engagement groups and will be approved by the Customer Operations Director.